-Thank you for joining me for the fourth installment of Authoring Arrowheads’s 2020 Author Interview series.
+Thank you for joining me for the sixth installment of Authoring Arrowheads’s 2020 Author Interview series.
 For June, I’ll be interviewing local contemporary young adult and mermaid fantasy author, Shana Norris.
 Shana is a hybrid author, having published her books both traditionally and independently.

 On the last Wednesday of each month in 2020, I will be hosting an author for an interview!
 These authors will range from indie friends I’ve made online to authors in my local area.
 Be sure to subscribe to never miss an interview!